GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The errors which arise from the absence of facts are far more numerous and more durable than those which result from unsound reasoning respecting true data.
+> ### If builders built houses the way programmers built programs, the first woodpecker to come along would destroy civilization.
 >
-> ~ *Charles Babbage*
+> ~ *Gerald Weinberg*

 ---
 ## 🏎 Quick Facts